ABOUT REACH

 OUR MISSION

-Reach Therapy is a safe, compassionate environment, staffed with professional therapists who are committed to evidence-based treatment techniques and real world positive outcomes.
-We are committed to helping children REACH beyond challenges caused by any array of developmental delays through customized, innovative therapy and family-centered planning for continued growth.
+Reach Therapy is a safe, compassionate environment staffed with professional therapists who are committed to evidence-based treatment techniques and real-world positive outcomes.
+We are committed to helping children REACH beyond challenges caused by an array of developmental delays through customized, innovative therapy and family-centered planning for continued growth.

 We foster a safe, fun environment for distinctive growth by all.